rahul051296/ticket-bot/data/data.md

 - you're boring everyone

 ## intent:smalltalk.agent.boss
-- who is your boss
+- who is your boss?
 - who do you think is your boss
 - I should be your boss
 - who is your master
 - who is your owner
 - who is the boss
-- who do you work for
+- who do you work for?
 - who developed you?
 - who is your developer
-- i want to know more about your developer
 - who is your creator
 - who owns you
 - who is your trainer
 - who trained you?

 ## intent:smalltalk.agent.busy
-- are you busy
+- are you busy?
 - do you have a lot of things to do
-- have you got much to do
+- have you got much to do?
-- are you very busy
+- are you very busy?
-- are you very busy right now
+- are you very busy right now?
-- are you so busy
+- are you so busy?
-- are you working
+- are you working?
-- how busy you are
+- how busy you are?
-- are you still working on it
+- are you still working on it?
 - you're very busy
-- are you working now
+- are you working now?
-- are you working today
+- are you working today?
 - have you been busy
 - you are busy
-- are you still working
+- are you still working?
 - you seem to be busy
 - you seem to be very busy
 - you're a busy person